-The CCM Chamber Choir is CCM’s premier choral ensemble of 40 singers.
+The CCM Chamber Choir is CCM’s premier choral ensemble of 28 singers.
 Under the direction of Earl Rivers, the choir performs masterworks with chamber orchestra and miniatures from the historical standard repertory and contemporary periods.
 The Chamber Choir rotates the cycle of J.S.
-Bach's masterworks - Mass in B Minor, Christmas Oratorio, St. John Passion and St. Matthew Passion - and was acclaimed last season for a staged production in collaboration with CCM’s Opera Department of the St. Matthew Passion at St. Peter in Chains Cathedral.
-The Chamber Choir received accolades for its 400th anniversary celebration of Monteverdi’s Vespers of 1610 at Cincinnati’s Christ Church and for recent presentations from the canon contemporary repertoire to include Tan Dun’s Water Passion after St. Matthew, Schnittke’s Concerto for Choir, and Stravinsky’s Les Noces.
-In March 2011 the Chamber Choir presented an Interest Session on “A Conductor’s Guide to the Preparation and Performance of J.S.
-Bach’s St. Matthew Passion” before the ACDA Central Division Convention.
-In the most recent decade the CCM Chamber Choir sang Handel’s Dixit Dominus at the 2001 ACDA National Convention in San Antonio, Texas, appeared at four ACDA Divisional Conventions, participated in Chorus America’s Master Class for Choral and Orchestral Conductors at CCM, and were featured in a program of si placet works of Josquin and his contemporaries at the 2002 American Musicological Society National Convention.
-In 2008 the CCM Chamber Choir performed Bach’s Mass in B Minor with the Midwest and collegiate premieres of Bastian Clevé’s film, The Sound of Eternity.
+Bach's masterworks - Mass in B Minor, Christmas Oratorio, St. John Passion and St. Matthew Passion - and Monteverdi’s Vespers of 1610.
+The Chamber Choir has been acclaimed for its staged production in collaboration with CCM’s Opera Department of Bach’s St. Matthew Passion (Nov.
+2011) at St. Peter in Chains Cathedral, and its Monteverdi Project (Nov.
+2012), which hosted international and national Early Music guest artists with CCM students in selections from Book 8 Madrigals of Love and War and Selve Morale e Spirituale and was produced for Public Television by WCET Arts Connect.
+The Chamber Choir has received accolades for recent presentations from the canon of contemporary works to include Tan Dun’s Water Passion after St. Matthew, Schnittke’s Concerto for Choir, Stravinsky’s Les Noces, and the collegiate premiere of Bastian Clevé’s film, The Sound of Eternity, with Bach’s Mass in B Minor.
+The Chamber Choir has performed before national and regional conventions of ACDA, participated in Chorus America’s Masterclass for Choral and Orchestral Conductors at CCM, presented a lecture–demonstration for the NCCO national conference at CCM, and was featured in a program of si placet works of Josquin and his contemporaries for a national convention of the American Musicological Society.

 The UC Men's and Women's Choruses of 120 voices are comprised of undergraduate students from the University of Cincinnati’s thirteen component colleges of over 40,000 students.
 DMA choral majors with significant experience are awarded the Directorships of these ensembles.
 The Cabaret Singers is a 16-voice ensemble of members from the UC Men’s and Women’s Choruses, performing a variety of styles of music.
-In 2012-13 Olga Artemova, third year DMA choral major, is Director of the UC Men’s Chorus; Michael Fuchs, second year DMA choral major, is Director of the UC Women’s Chorus; and Steven Berlanga, second year MM choral major, is Director of the Cabaret Singers.
+In 2013-14 Marie Bucoy-Calavan, third year DMA choral major, is Director of the UC Men’s Chorus; Michael Fuchs, third year DMA choral major, is Director of the UC Women’s Chorus; and Jordan Boyd, first year MM choral major, is Director of the Cabaret Singers.

-The UC Choruses perform a diverse repertoire of a cappella, accompanied, folk, spirituals and world music.
-They present a major concert each semester on campus, perform off-campus, appear on CCM’s Feast of Carols, make an annual spring weekend tour and annually present a major choral/orchestral work.
+The UC Choruses and Cabaret Singers perform a diverse repertoire of a cappella, accompanied, folk, spirituals and world music.
+They present a major concert each semester on campus, perform off-campus, appear on CCM’s Feast of Carols, make an annual spring weekend tour, and annually present a major choral/orchestral work.
+In September 2013 the UC Choruses join the CCM Choirs for Verdi’s Don Carlos, celebrating the 200th anniversary of Verdi’s birth.

 The Jazz Ensemble is CCM's premier big band and it performs a wide variety of styles including historical swing, bebop, post-bop, fusion, Latin, and avant-garde.
 Special emphasis is placed on the idiom's great art-music composers such as Thad Jones, Bill Holman, and Bob Brookmeyer, on projects like the annual All-Ellington transcription concert, and on the performance of student arrangements.
 Concerts have included historical tributes to Woody Herman and Stan Kenton, as well as composer residency programs featuring artists like Maria Schneider, Jim McNeely, Slide Hampton, Tim Hagans, and Kenny Wheeler as guest conductors/performers.
 The Jazz Ensemble has been invited to appear at numerous professional festivals, educational conferences and radio broadcasts.
 Many internationally recognized artists have performed as soloists with the big bands and combos, including Eddie Daniels, John Fedchock, Frank Foster, Curtis Fuller, Kenny Garrett, Joe Henderson, Ahmad Jamal, Dave Liebman, and Joshua Redman.
 Serenade in Blue, the most recent compact disc recording by the CCM Jazz Ensemble on Sea Breeze Records continues to receive wide recognition and enthusiastic reviews.
 Cadence Magazine called it "a necessary part of any big-band enthusiast's library."